Hira-Iftikhar-123/Inventory-Tracking-System/README.md

-----------------------------------------------------------INVENTORY TRACKING SYSTEM-------------------------------------------------------------
+# INVENTORY TRACKING SYSTEM

-Overview of system:
+Overview of the system:
-The system is built to support the needs of retail operations across different scales.
-It starts with a minimal setup for a single store and gradually incorporates industry best practices, including event-driven architecture, caching, security, and high availability.
+The system is designed to facilitate the needs of retail operations on varying scales.
+It begins with a lightweight setup for one store and progresses to add industry best practices, such as event-driven architecture, caching, security, and high availability.

 System Evolution (v1 → v3)

-Stage 1: Single Store
+### Stage 1: Single Store

 Our Goal:
-    Build a basic local inventory tracker for a single store.
+    Create a simple local inventory tracker for one store.
 Data stored in a flat JSON file
     Node.js script-based application
-    Basic operations: add products, update stock, remove items,view No external dependencies or authentication
+    Basic operations: add products, update stock, remove items, view No external dependencies or authentication

 Folder structure: